 Let us care for your loved one with the highest quality end-of-life care in our community.
 Patients receive care wherever they call home, including nursing homes or assisted living facilities.
-If a higher level of care is needed, we offer onsite hospice houses.
+If a higher level of care is needed, we offer three Inpatient Units.
 Patients receiving the special care of hospice often feel better and live longer.

 What is Hospice Care?